Great Allegheny Passage Economic Impact Analysis

 Economic Resilience

-The Great Allegheny Passage is one the country’s most popular and celebrated long-distance biking and hiking paths, winding 150 miles from Cumberland, Maryland, through tunnels in the Allegheny Mountains, across the pristine Laurel Highlands, deep into the gorges of Ohiopyle State Park, into the region’s historic Steel Valley, to Pittsburgh’s festive Point State Park.
-Constructed between 1978 and 2013, and maintained by municipalities and local volunteers, the Great Allegheny Passage receives over a million visits annually, with tourists from all 50 states and over 35 countries.
+The GAP Conservancy, formerly known as the Allegheny Trail Alliance, promotes and coordinates the development and use of the Great Allegheny Passage (GAP).
+The Great Allegheny Passage is one of the country’s most popular long-distance biking and hiking paths, winding 150 miles from Cumberland, Maryland, through the Allegheny Mountains, the Laurel Highlands, Ohiopyle State Park, the Steel Valley, to Pittsburgh’s Point State Park.
+Constructed between 1978 and 2013, and maintained by municipalities and local volunteers, the GAP receives over a million visits annually from tourists across all 50 states and over 35 countries.

 Our Approach